 #4: Customer Service Is Important

 Try to find a way to get in touch with customer assistance while investigating web hosting providers.
 Can you quickly and easily contact them by phone, chat, or email?
 If so, fantastic.
 Test them now.
+Ask them sensitive questions including upload HTML file security, server downtime, and Whether storage is SSD or not.
 Examine how customer care handles your inquiries to determine their support level.
 Before investing in any services, evaluate each support feature to ensure that it satisfies the requirements of your business.

 #5: Security Features